2024 America's Cup: Terms of RYS Challenge

-Royal Yacht Squadron Racing Ltd and Royal New Zealand Yacht Squadron and their sailing teams, and in subsequent public comments.
-Royal Yacht Squadron Racing Ltd and Royal New Zealand Yacht Squadron say they will negotiate and issue a protocol to govern the 37th America's Cup by 19 November 2021, eight months after they revealed initial information about the challenge.
+Royal Yacht Squadron and Royal New Zealand Yacht Squadron and their sailing teams, and in subsequent public comments.
+Royal Yacht Squadron Racing Ltd and Royal New Zealand Yacht Squadron said they would negotiate and issue a protocol to govern the 37th America's Cup by 19 November 2021, eight months after they revealed initial information about the challenge.

-Yacht Class
+Yacht class

 It has been agreed the America's Cup 75 (AC75), a 75 ft foiling monohull class developed and used for the first time for the 36th America's Cup shall remain the class of yacht for the 37th America's Cup.
 Royal Yacht Squadron Racing Ltd and Royal New Zealand Yacht Squadron also intend that the AC75 class should be used for the 38th America's Cup, and say that agreement to this will be a condition of entry for any other complying clubs wishing to enter any challenger series for the 37th America's Cup.

+For the first two preliminary regattas as well as the Youth & Women's Americas Cup the AC75 derived AC40 one design class is used.
+Additionally, the competing teams are allowed to develop 40-foot test boats called LEQ12.

 Nationality Rules

-It has been agreed a new crew nationality rule will require 100% of race crews to either be a passport holder of the country the team’s yacht club as at 19 March 2021 or to have been physically present in that country (or, acting on behalf of such a yacht club in Auckland, the venue of the 36th America’s Cup Events) for two of the previous three years prior to 18 March 2021.
+It has been agreed a new crew nationality rule will require 100% of race crews to either be a passport holder of the country the team's yacht club as of 19 March 2021 or to have been physically present in that country (or, acting on behalf of such a yacht club in Auckland, the venue of the 36th America's Cup Events) for two of the previous three years prior to 18 March 2021.
 There will be a discretionary provision allowing a quota of non-nationals on the race crew for competitors from "emerging nations", although this term and the size of the quota is yet to be defined.